Originally published in April 2021. Last updated on February 24, 2025.

 Once you’ve chosen a website builder, pick a template or theme that best suits your small business.

-For instance, if you’re a veteran and want to use military themes to talk about pest removal, choose colors, fonts, and background images that match that.
+For instance, are you a veteran and want to use military themes to talk about pest removal?
+Choose colors, fonts, and background images that match that.

 Then customize your website’s design by adding your logo and crew photos to every page.